 - provide a limited personal opinion on the advantages and disadvantages of adopting a particular course of action and/or the options available.

-Beyond this a RIA cannot take any further action or role in the matter.
+Beyond this, an Research Integrity Advisor cannot take any further action or role in the matter.

 A Research Integrity Advisor cannot:

 - act as an advocate, represent or promote your interests

 - provide advice as to the likely outcome, or how you must proceed

 - express an opinion on behalf of VU or any other person

 - investigate the matter, or take any steps to obtain further information about the facts or issues

 - make a complaint or take any action on your behalf